oddy-boop/Edusync-git/src/supabase/policies.md

   );

 -- Table: audit_logs
-CREATE POLICY "Admins can view audit logs" ON public.audit_logs FOR ALL USING (get_my_role() = 'admin')
+CREATE POLICY "Admins can manage audit logs" ON public.audit_logs FOR ALL USING (get_my_role() = 'admin')
   WITH CHECK (get_my_role() = 'admin');